 CHENANGO GRANTS FOR TEACHERS PROGRAM**

 The primary purpose of Grants For Teachers (GFT) Program is to provide funding directly to classroom teachers responsible for achieving New York State Education Department Learning Standards for the Arts or Learning Standards for English Language Arts.
 This program was designed by teaches for teachers, and provides grants to meet cultural needs in the classroom with a minimum of “red tape”.
 Projects eligible for funding are limited only to the imagination, invention and creativity of the applicant.
 Grant requests may not exceed $500.
 Teachers currently employed by a school district in Chenango County, or working in a public or private school in Chenango County, grades Pre-K-12, are eligible to apply.

-Please view the Grant Program link to the left for more information on the GFT program, including last year's recipients and how to apply. *Note: The 2016 GFT deadlne has since passed.
+Please view the Grant Program link and Grant Froms link to the left for more information on the GFT program, including last year's recipients and how to apply. *Note: The 2016 GFT deadlne has since passed.
 Please refer to program guidelines as sample material only.